dreamportdev/Osdev-Notes/Memory_Management/Heap_Allocation.md

 }
 ```

-There are few things that re worth to note here:

-* If we are returning a previously allocated address, we don't need move the `cur_heap_position`, since we are reusing an area of memory that is before the end of the heap.
+If we are returning a previously allocated address, we don't need move the `cur_heap_position`, since we are reusing an area of memory that is before the end of the heap.

 Ok now we start to have a decent working function that can free previously allocated memory, and is able to reuse it, it is still not perfect and we can still find several problems: